 Notes on the data: Birthplace & Non-English speaking residents

-Policy context: People in this category were born in predominantly non-English speaking countries and have been in Australia for five years or more.
+Policy context: People in this category are those who were born in predominantly non-English speaking countries and have been in Australia for five years or more.
 In the post-war period (in particular from the 1950s), the majority of immigrants from non-English speaking countries came from Europe; in recent years the proportion of these immigrants from Europe has declined.
-The most rapidly growing non-English speaking groups are now from Asia (including from countries such as China, India, Viet Nam and Malaysia), and from Africa .

-Notes: The data comprise people born in predominantly non-English speaking countries arriving prior to 2007.
+Notes: The data comprise people born in predominantly non-English speaking countries arriving before 2012.

-The data exclude the 5.6% of the population who did not state their country of birth, as well as the 4.5% of people born overseas who did not state their year of arrival.
-(The proportions excluded were calculated based on the Australian data.)
+The numerator excludes the 6.9% of the population who did not provide their country of birth, as well as the 3.4% of the population born overseas who did not state their year of arrival: however, these records are included in the denominator.

 Numerator: People born in predominantly non-English speaking countries, and resident in Australia for five years or more